@inteli.city/node-red-contrib-notification-collection 1.0.4

 A collection of Node-RED nodes for sending notifications across multiple channels.

-The package is designed around a consistent notification pattern (templating, queueing, delivery), with WhatsApp as the first available channel.
-Additional channels such as email and SMS are planned.
+The package is designed around a consistent notification pattern (templating, queueing, delivery).
+Currently supported channels are WhatsApp and email.
+Additional channels such as SMS are planned.

 Concept